Mudkip909/GoofyAhhVideoCreator/readme.md

 Comes with an example input and exported file.

-Program only works on windows (for now)
+Program only works on windows (for now) and doesnt seem to support 2.7 due to ffmpeg-python

 =============================================================================